 MEet the Alumni

 Davis SEEDS has many outstanding alumni that have gone on to do some pretty awesome stuff.
-Every meeting we will be profiling one of our past alumni.
-We will also be updating this page in case you wanted to read their updates again or wanted to contact them!
+Every so often we will be profiling our past alumni.
+Read about them here!

 I was very involved with SEEDS all throughout my undergrad years, during which I served as secretary, research coordinator, and co-president.
 With the help of SEEDS faculty advisors and fellow SEEDS members I started F.U.N. with the Houlton lab, the Plantago census project with the Gremmer lab, and initial research on Trifolium spp. with the Strauss lab.
 SEEDS really helped shaped the entirety of my undergrad experience and I learned a tremendous amount on knowledge from the people in it.
 Once a seedsling, always a seedsling!